-- With a population of a whopping 1,492,510, San Antonio is the 7th most populated city in the country.
+- With a population of more than 1.5 million, the City of San Antonio is the 7th most populous city in the country.
 That’s more than Austin and San Diego and only slightly less than Philadelphia!

 - San Antonio is huge.
-The city is nearly 500 square miles in area.
+The city is nearly 500 square miles.
 To give you some perspective, you can fit all of Chicago into San Antonio twice!

 And here’s a video that’ll give you a better idea of just how cool the Riverwalk is!